michaelgeorgiades/EloquentEchoes_Free/replit.md

 ## Overview

-A premium educational platform for exploring historical speeches and letters, inspired by MasterClass and Audible.
-The application provides access to transcripts, audio playback, biographical context, and rich historical metadata with a sophisticated, academically-grounded user experience.
-Features include multilingual support, subscription-based access with PayPal integration, and a classical design aesthetic emphasizing readability and historical gravitas.
+A completely free educational platform for exploring historical speeches and letters, inspired by MasterClass and Audible.
+The application provides unrestricted access to transcripts, audio playback, biographical context, and rich historical metadata with a sophisticated, academically-grounded user experience.
+Features include multilingual support, user authentication via Replit Auth, and a classical design aesthetic emphasizing readability and historical gravitas.
+All content is freely accessible to everyone without any payment requirements.

 ## User Preferences